magiclen/ubuntu-ffffmpeg/README.md

 ## Run FFmpeg Executable Files

 1. Open the Dockerfile you used.
 2. Copy the `apt install` command in the runtime environment stage.
 3. Run the command in the Ubuntu system that you want to run FFmpeg executable files (to fix shared libraries not found issues).
+4. It is assumed that cuda is installed and available at /usr/local/cuda

 #### Are these executable files Debian-compatible?